ClinicInThePark/docs/meetings/week-2.md

 ## Communication schedule

-We will meet Kristin in person every Friday at Sqrls-R-Us at 12 PM.
+We will meet Kristin and the rest of the Clinic in the Park staff in person every other Friday at the Clinic in the Park offices at 9 AM.

+We will have a Google Hangout session with Kristin every Friday.
+Meeting times will vary due to her fluctuating schedule.

 We will also email them a report of what we have done in the last week, with relevant links to changes on the working application, every Sunday by 8 PM.

 ## Project goals

-Our goal this quarter is to produce a working, live, "minimum viable" version of SimSquirrel.
-It should be deployed on a subdomain of Sqrls-R-Us's current website, simsquirrel.sqrlsrus.com.
+Our goal this quarter is to produce a working, live, prototype version of the record tracking database that can be used by both patients and staff.
+It will be deployed on the Clinic in the Park server and can  be accessed through the Clinic in the Park website.